 The Fast Gray Modification

 The Casita’s 32 gallon gray water tank is notorious for slow draining and leaving gallons of water trapped after dumping.
 Emptying can take up to 10 minutes, which is not fun at crowded dump stations.
-The tank can also overflow before it is full due to the vent design.
+The tank can seem full before it is due to the vent design.

 LHC (Little House Customs) came up with a solution called the “Fast Gray Kit”.
 It replaces the existing plumbing allowing the tank to empty in 2-3 minutes.
 The “Vent Mod” adds a vent to the grey tank to help it hold its full capacity.